sdslabs/gasper/docs/content/concepts.md

 It ain't.... (complete the rest yourself)

 !!!info
-    A node with **Kaen** deployed is a Worker Node
+    A node with **DbMaker** deployed is a Worker Node

-### Enrai ⚡
+### GenProxy ⚡

-Enrai service deals with reverse-proxying HTTP, HTTPS, HTTP/2, Websocket and gRPC requests to the desired application's IPv4 address and port based on the hostname.
+GenProxy service deals with reverse-proxying HTTP, HTTPS, HTTP/2, Websocket and gRPC requests to the desired application's IPv4 address and port based on the hostname.

 !!!info
-    A node with **Enrai** deployed is a Support Node
+    A node with **GenProxy** deployed is a Support Node

-### Hikari 💡
+### GenDNS 💡

-Hikari service deals with creating and managing DNS records of all deployed applications.
-All DNS records point to the IPv4 addresses of Enrai ⚡ instances which in turn reverse-proxies the request to the desired application's IPv4 address and port.
+GenDNS service deals with creating and managing DNS records of all deployed applications.
+All DNS records point to the IPv4 addresses of GenProxy ⚡ instances which in turn reverse-proxies the request to the desired application's IPv4 address and port.

 !!!note
-    **Hikari** stores DNS records in such a manner that all requests are equally distributed among all available **Enrai** instances.
-The records dynamically change with the addition/deletion of **Enrai** instances.
+    **GenDNS** stores DNS records in such a manner that all requests are equally distributed among all available **GenProxy** instances.
+The records dynamically change with the addition/deletion of **GenProxy** instances.

 !!!info
-    A node with **Hikari** deployed is a Support Node
+    A node with **GenDNS** deployed is a Support Node

-### Iwa 🗿
+### GenSSH 🗿

-Iwa service provides [SSH](https://www.ssh.com/ssh/protocol/) access directly to an application's docker container to the end user.
+GenSSH service provides [SSH](https://www.ssh.com/ssh/protocol/) access directly to an application's docker container to the end user.
-The SSH command will be automatically returned to the user on application creation provided the node where the application is deployed has the Iwa service deployed.
+The SSH command will be automatically returned to the user on application creation provided the node where the application is deployed has the GenSSH service deployed.

 !!!info
-    A node with **Iwa** deployed is a Support Node
+    A node with **GenSSH** deployed is a Support Node

-### Kaze 🌪
+### Master 🌪

-Kaze is the master of the entire Gasper ecosystem which performs the following tasks
+Master is the master of the entire Gasper ecosystem which performs the following tasks

 * Equal distribution of applications and databases among worker nodes
 * User Authentication based on JWT (JSON Web Token)